Viral diseases: Introduction

 Symptoms of viral infection vary depending on the type of viral infection, the area of the body that is infected, the age and health history of the patient and other factors.
 The symptoms of viral infection can also resemble symptoms of other diseases, such as bacterial infections.

-Symptoms may affect almost any area of the body or body system and ...more symptoms »
+Symptoms may affect almost any area of the body or body system and include fever ...more symptoms »

 Viral diseases: Treatments